volovikariel/MoodleNotifier/DOCUMENTATION.md

 - util/ contains utility files to avoid redundancy:
     - Constants.js which is just a bunch of constants used throughout the program
     - FileFunctions.js contains all the functions which relate to file reading and writing.
 This code can be reused elsewhere if need be.

+### Logs and .env
+These files are located in an OS dependant path + Electron/ The OS dependant path are:
+- `%APPDATA%` on Windows
+- `$XDG_CONFIG_HOME` or `~/.config` on Linux
+- `~/Library/Application Support` on macOS

+For instance, for Linux - these files could be in `~/.config/Electron/`

+    - currentFiles.txt which is used to compare the previous files and the current one, even between program shutdowns
+    - data.txt which contains a list of the 'states' of currentFiles.txt where one comparison had a difference with the next.
+That is to say, if I refresh the page and it's the same, nothing gets added to data.txt, but if a file was removed or added, the new state will be appended to data.txt.
+This is in case you want to see the history of changes.
+    - notifications.txt contains the list of notifications displayed.
+It is used to allow the user to press 'CTRL+Z' to go back to a previous state, and it gets modified when the user modifies the list, for instance, by dismissing a notification.
+There is a notification limit which essentially limits the amount of notifications that the user wants stored for 'CTRL+Z' functionality